JBuongio/jbuongio.github.io/_pages/sci_comm.md

 changes lives.
 I extended an invitation to our lab to both John and the senator so I could share more stories.

-Overall, I was pleasantly surprized by the receptivity to science most representatives displayed.
+Overall, I was pleasantly surprised by the receptivity to science most representatives displayed.
 I hope that the perceived partisan divide surrouding science is over blown and will not get in the way of continued federal funding of science.
 To ensure our country remains at the forefront of research and development, I believe that scientists who are up to the task of being aware, vocal, and engaged have a